UKCloud/documentation/articles/azure/azs-gs.md

 The two main delivery models provided by UKCloud for Microsoft Azure are:

-- A multi-tenant IaaS and PaaS platform available in both UKCloud security domains (Assured OFFICAL and Elevated OFFICIAL), connected to government community networks with UKCloud's award-winning support
+- A multi-tenant IaaS and PaaS platform available in both UKCloud security domains (Assured OFFICIAL and Elevated OFFICIAL), connected to government community networks with UKCloud's award-winning support
 - Private cloud deployment of UKCloud for Microsoft Azure dedicated to a single customer

 ## Before you begin